- Nipsative are tests that use questions presented in a particular manner

 - Our Work Personality Questionnaire has been designed by previous SHL and Kenexa test developers.
 Take the WPQ now and get a FREE expert feedback report.

-Nipsative assessments are a combination of both 'ipsative' and 'normative' type assessment.
-These types of assessments are rare and new in the test publishing industry and are a useful way of identifying reliable norm groups (see section on 'norms' for more information).
+Nipsative assessments are a combination of both ‘ipsative‘ and ‘normative‘ type assessment.
+These types of assessments are rare and new in the test publishing industry and are a useful way of identifying reliable norm groups (see glossary for definition of ‘norms’).

 Normative questionnaires simply ask individuals to rate a statement (or question) they are presented with on a scale of 1 to 5 indicating their level of disagreement or agreement.
 Ipsative type questions require individuals to choose a statement they most agree with and one statement that they most disagree with from a group of 3 or 4 equally desirable statements (for more information see ‘Ipsative tests’).
 A ‘nipsative’ type assessment combines both of these styles into one and requires the individual to both indicate their level of agreement with each statement, as well as rank the statements in terms of their agreement with them.